Taowyoo/gateway-device-app/exercises/chapter01/README.md

 1. Development environment configuration

-    At first, I tried using idea to develop.
-But after import the project, there were some small bugs.
-And for convenient: developing both CDA and GDA in one IDE.
-I changed to using Eclipse.
-I install the latest OpenJDK 14 on my computer and setup environment path for java.
-Then all things done.
+    I choose idea for developing.
+I installed the latest OpenJDK 14 on my computer and setup environment path for java.
+After run common unit test and integration test for part01 successfully, all things done.

 2. Set CI/CD for auto testing